 Is it possible to camp wild in winter?

 Unless you’re hardcore and have expedition-grade gear, you might want to think about ‘indoor camping’ in a DNT or campsite cabin instead – they’re well set up for winter stays.
+See below for more on the network of DNT cabins around the country.

 Camping wild in the snow is definitely possible, but you should take survival courses before setting off, pack well, and make proper plans to ensure you stay safe.